-5 List the primary files to verify that all files are closed.
-For instructions, refer to procedure Listing billing files on page 207, which is located in this NTP.
+- 5 List the primary files to verify that all files are closed.
+For instructions, refer to procedure Listing billing files on page 172, which is located in this NTP. - 6 You have completed this procedure.

 Sending billing files from disk